dhlab-epfl/dhSegment/INSTALL.md

 - Create a virtual environment with all the packages : `conda env create -f environment.yml`

-- Then activate the environment with `source activate doc_seg`
+- Then activate the environment with `source activate dh_segment`

 - It might be possible that the following needs to be added to your `~/.bashrc`